ovh/docs/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vcd_network_creation/guide.en-gb.md

 > [!primary]
 >
 > VCD on OVHcloud is currently in Alpha phase.
-This guide may be incomplete and will be updated.
+This guide can evolve and be updated in the future with the advances of our teams in charge of this product.
 >

 ## Objective